 A Celebration of Life will be held at the Fairway House, Grayhawk Golf Club (8620 E. Thompson Peak Parkway, Scottsdale, AZ, 85255) on Saturday, February 15th, at 11 a.m.
 In lieu of flowers, donations can be made to the Covalciuc Family Trust, P.O.
 Box 4805, Scottsdale, AZ, 85261.

-To send flowers to Dr. Michael Alex Covalciuc's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Michael Alex Covalciuc, please visit our floral store.